| Central Asia | ATLAS of Plucked Instruments |

 tungana

 In the mountain valleys of Nepal a small plucked instrument is played, that is sometimes (on old LP's) called a dramyen.
-However, this is the name used for the much bigger Tibetan lute, which is quite different anyway (see under).
-The real name of this small Nepali lute is tungana.
-The body, neck and pegbox are all carved from one piece of wood, and hollowed out.
-The bottom half of the figure-of-8 body is covered with some thick skin, and the top half and neck with two pieces of thin wood, fitted within a rim.
+However, this is in fact the name used for the much bigger Tibetan lute, which is quite different anyway (see under).
+The Nepalese name of this Nepali lute is tungana (or tungna).
+They come in different models and sizes, and sometimes are almost as big as the dramyen.
+See also Bhutan, furtheron.
+The body, neck and pegbox are all carved from one piece of wood.
+Body and neck are hollowed out from the front.
+The bottom half of the figure-of-eight body is covered with some thick skin, and the top half and neck with thin wood, fitted within a rim.
 There is one small soundhole on the back.
 The back of the body is full of woodcarvings in Buddhist style.
 Also the "fingerboard" has woodcarving, but in such a way that it is not easy to finger the strings.
 The neck is fretless.

 |